GLOBAL MARKETS-World shares retreat as investors shun risk

 * Rumors about French banks hit European markets

-* Investors push into U.S. Treasuries, gold (Recasts, adds details, quotes, updates prices)
+* Investors push into U.S. Treasuries, gold (Adds Societe Generale comment, updates prices)

 By Leah Schnurr

-NEW YORK, Aug 10 A flight to safety and fear of risk drove investors out of global stocks on Wednesday as rumors about the health of French banks sparked concern that the euro zone's debt crisis could claim new victims.
+NEW YORK, Aug 10 Global stocks slumped on Wednesday as risk appetite evaporated on speculation about the strength of French banks holding troubled Greek and Italian debt.

-The rumors tapped into investors' worst fears of contagion.
-French bank stocks tumbled and led European markets lower.
-U.S. stocks fell more than 3 percent while safe-haven gold hit another record.
+The rumors tapped into investors' worst fears of contagion from euro zone debt troubles and led European markets lower.
+French bank stocks were hit hard.

-"What we're seeing here is the fear and rumor-mongering that's coming out of Europe.
-It eerily reminds me of the fall of 2008, where you would see one financial institution after another be lined up in the cross-hairs of the traders," said Cliff Draughn, chief investment officer at Excelsia Investment Advisors in Savannah, Georgia.
+The turnaround in equities followed a morning of gains in Europe and Asia prompted by the U.S. Federal Reserve's dovish promise on Tuesday that it would keep interest rates low for another two years.

-Shares of Societe Generale (SOGN.PA) plummeted as much as 23 percent before trimming some losses to close almost 15 percent lower.
-BNP Paribas (BNPP.PA) ended down 9.5 percent.
+Shares of Societe Generale (SOGN.PA) plummeted as much as 23 percent before trimming some losses to trade down 14.7 percent.
+BNP Paribas (BNPP.PA) dove 9.5 percent.

-A Societe Generale spokeswoman denied market rumors about the bank.
-It also asked France's stock market regulator to open an investigation.
+A Societe Generale spokeswoman denied all market rumors about the bank.
+It also asked France's stock market regulator to open an investigation into the source of the rumors.
 For details, see [ID:nLDE77912I]

-The intensification of worries over the reach of the euro zone debt crisis took some of the comfort out of Tuesday's promise from the U.S. Federal Reserve to keep interest rates low for at least another two years.
+Losses in bank shares also sent Wall Street lower following two days of extreme volatility that included the sharpest drop in nearly three years on Monday after Standard & Poor's downgraded its AAA credit rating for the United States.

-"The sense that you're going to have a continuing accommodative policy from the Fed gave people some comfort, but concern out of the European debt situation turned things down," said Eric Kuby, chief investment officer of North Star Investment Management Corp in Chicago.
+U.S. and European indexes .FTEU3 tumbled by more than 3 percent.
+The euro dropped more than 1 percent against the dollar.

 Recent selling has followed attempts by politicians and central banks on both sides of the Atlantic to prevent or contain debt crises.